vlewir/BrainDynamics_STARProtocols/README.md

 For more details, you can also refer to the [documentation available on ReadTheDocs](https://braindynamics-starprotocols.readthedocs.io)

 Link to the PyPi project site for release history: https://pypi.org/project/braindynamics-starprotocol

+### 4) Citation

+Please cite our publication when using our code: **Varga, L.** et al. Protocol to study brain dynamics of mammals through the hierarchy of complex correlation patterns defining a robust functional architecture. _STAR Protocols_, Volume **6**, Issue **2**, 103693 (2025).
+DOI: https://doi.org/10.1016/j.xpro.2025.103693